Hyrule Warriors: Age of Imprisonment: Plot

 During her encounter with the unsealed Demon King Ganondorf, Princess Zelda is teleported in time to an era of Hyrule's founding via the power of a secret stone.
-(Note: As depicted in The Legend of Zelda: Tears of the Kingdom (2023)) She is found by her ancestors, the Zonai King Rauru and his Hylian wife, Queen Sonia, who help her search for a means of returning to the present.
-Throughout this time, Zelda aids Rauru's royal duties, trains her inherent light and time powers with Sonia, and explores the Depths beneath Hyrule with Rauru's sister, Mineru.
+(Note: As depicted in The Legend of Zelda: Tears of the Kingdom (2023)) She is found by her ancestors King Rauru and Queen Sonia, who help her search for a means of returning to the present.
+Throughout this time, Zelda aids Rauru's royal duties, trains her inherent light and time powers with Sonia, and explores the Depths beneath Hyrule with Mineru.
 On one such expedition, Mineru unearths a series of inactive Forbidden Constructs, self-aware humanoid weapons that, as she later deduces, had rebelled against and exterminated most of the Zonai race.

-In a bid to conquer the kingdom, Ganondorf leads the Gerudo people to attack Hyrule Castle, which is thwarted by Rauru and his forces.
-Falsely conceding to Rauru, Ganondorf betrays his subordinate Ardi, a sympathizer of Hyrule's people, and frames her for the attack; she is rescued by the Korok wanderer Calamo and his companion, a Forbidden Construct facsimile of Link that Calamo had accidentally activated while exploring the Depths.
-Under the skeptical Rauru's surveillance, Ganondorf sends a phantom doppelganger of Zelda to activate a second Forbidden Construct, which absorbs the phantom and destroys its fellow constructs.
+Ganondorf leads the Gerudo people to attack Hyrule Castle, but is thwarted by Rauru and his forces.
+Falsely conceding to Rauru, Ganondorf betrays his subordinate Ardi, a sympathizer of Hyrule's people, and frames her for the attack; she is rescued by the Korok wanderer Calamo and his companion, a benign Forbidden Construct that Calamo had accidentally activated while exploring the Depths.
+Under Rauru's surveillance, Ganondorf sends a phantom doppelganger of Zelda to activate a second Forbidden Construct, which absorbs the phantom and destroys its fellow constructs.
 Ganondorf allows the rampaging construct to distract Rauru while he kills Sonia and takes her secret stone, transforming into the Demon King.
-He then seizes Hyrule Castle and conjures an army of monsters across Hyrule, including four archfiends serving as their commanders; one of the archfiends, Grimgera, is repelled by Calamo's construct, allowing the safe retreat of Rauru's group.
+He then seizes Hyrule Castle and conjures an army of monsters across Hyrule, including four archfiends serving as their commanders; one of the archfiends, Grimgera, is repelled by Calamo's construct, allowing Rauru's group to retreat to Tanagar Canyon.